Greater Richmond Region: Economic and community development

-The Greater Richmond area is served by several economic and community development entities, both public and private.
+Several economic and community development entities, both public and private, serve the Greater Richmond area.
 Government-linked entities such as the Greater Richmond Partnership bring together elected leadership of local government with leaders from business and industry to coordinate initiatives to foster economic prosperity.
 In the non-profit sector, The Community Foundation for a greater Richmond, one of the largest Community Foundations in the country, supports a wide range of projects with both competitive results-based grants and donor-directed philanthropy as well as more than 60 academic scholarship programs.